 Myth 4.
 Put butter (or ice) on a burn

 Nope, and nope.
 And yet, according to the aforementioned Cohen Children’s Medical Centre study – 13 percent of grandparents still believe that they should use butter on a scald.

 Doctors warn against putting butter or other greasy products on a burn, as the grease can slow the release of heat from the skin and end up making the injury worse.
 Likewise, using ice to treat a burn can injure the skin.
 Instead, if your child has a minor burn, put the affected area under cool running water for at least 20 minutes.
 The cold water will help numb the area and prevent the skin from continuing to burn.
 If the pain is too much, try placing a (clean) washcloth over the wound and running cold water over that.

 Myth 5.
 Tilt the head back to stop a nosebleed

 If you’ve actually tried this old piece of advice, you’ll know that tilting the head back only encourages the blood to run down the back of the throat and doesn’t slow down the bleeding.
 Not helpful, especially for young children who can get really upset about nosebleeds.

 Instead try pinching the soft part of your child’s nose, beneath the bony bridge.
 Get them to lean forward and breathe through their mouth.
 This will help the blood come out of the nose (rather than down the throat), and the pressure on their upper nose will eventually help staunch the flow.

 Myth 6.
-Put some brandy on your baby’s sore gums
+Put some alcohol on your baby’s sore gums

-Other more modern alternatives range from approved teething gel, munchy teething toys, or a wet cool washcloth.
+Other more modern alternatives range from approved teething gels, munchy teething toys, or a wet, cool washcloth.